zxc916684603/ecs/intl.en-US/Security/Security groups/Modify security group rules.md

 ## API operations {#section_f2p_dwz_ggb .section}

-You can call [ModifySecurityGroupRule](../reseller.en-US/API Reference/Security groups/ModifySecurityGroupRule.md#) to modify an inbound rule.
+You can call [ModifySecurityGroupRule](../../../../reseller.en-US/API Reference/Security groups/ModifySecurityGroupRule.md#) to modify an inbound rule.

 ## What to do next {#section_t2q_c5z_ggb .section}

--   If you want to view specific inbound and outbound rules, you can [query security group rules](reseller.en-US//Manage security group rules.md#).
+-   To view specific inbound and outbound rules, you can [query security group rules](reseller.en-US//Manage security group rules.md#).
--   If you need to back up security group rules, you can [export security group rules](reseller.en-US//Export security group rules.md#).
+-   To back up security group rules, you can [export security group rules](reseller.en-US//Export security group rules.md#).
--   If you want to create or restore security group rules quickly, you can [import security group rules](reseller.en-US//Import security group rules.md#).
+-   To create or restore security group rules quickly, you can [import security group rules](reseller.en-US//Import security group rules.md#).
 -   If you no longer need a security group rule, you can [delete security group rules](reseller.en-US//Delete a security group rule.md#).